 THINGS TO DO IN DALLAS

 Southern hospitality with a maverick twist.
 Dallas has more restaurants per capita than New York and is the home of the frozen margarita, both of which indicate the city's penchant to mix, mingle, socialize, and party - be it at a football game, the rodeo, or one of the city's many bars, pubs, and concert venues.
 Dallas, Texas is also home to an active art scene dating back to the 1920s, when it was the jazz and blues hotspot of the South.
 Today, its celebrated Design District houses everything from graffiti to the Dallas Museum of Art, and nearby entertainment options range from Broadway shows to ballet recitals to rock concerts.
+Explore a national tourism site, the Perot Museum of Nature & Science, located just a short walk from our hotel's backyard.
 Make sure you leave time to explore Dallas shopping.
 Sophisticated shopping surrounds the W Dallas - Victory hotel, located near the upscale Uptown area.

 WHERE IS DALLAS?

 Located in north-central Texas, Dallas is surrounded by open plains.
 In the middle of the plateau, the city's prominent skyline dominates with high-rises and iconic examples of modernist architecture, like Reunion Tower and City Hall.
 Within Dallas, distinct neighborhoods make up the city's colorful mix.
 Downtown's skyscrapers sit in the center with the Design District to the north and Victory Park's American Airlines Stadium-not to mention W Dallas - Victory-to the northwest.
 Amongst these contemporary shops, office buildings, bars, and nightclubs, Victorian houses recall Dallas' past, exemplifying the city's unexpected twist on classic Southern culture.